swati-gwc/MakeYourFirst_PR/README.md

 # Make Your First PR on GitHub

 For people who are new to GitHub and want to make their first PR.</br>
 No need to get scared and confused !!
-Thir repo is just for your practise.</br>
+This repo is just for your practise.</br>
 You may make mistake while creating a PR to this repo, but that is totally fine.
 This is exactly the reason why this repository is created.</br>
 So you can TRY, FAIL, LEARN and then IMPROVE. :)